mariamm20/Image-Processing-API/README.md

 ```
 ## ✨ Description

-There is a search bar in the main route and some instructions
+There is a search bar in the main route and some instructions.

 Please read instruction and follow the examples

 ## ✨ Testing

-Shutdown the server and type the following command
+Shutdown the server and type the following command.

 type `ctrl + c` to shutdown the server

 ```sh